mahak-khan-py/first-code/README.md

  Project Overview

 The goal of this project is to build a classification model using Python that can accurately distinguish between rocks and underwater mines.
+Sonar systems emit sound waves and analyze their reflections to detect objects underwater.
+Since rocks and mines reflect sound differently, a machine learning model can learn these patterns and classify them accurately.

 Technologies Used